Deformations of Asymptotically Conical $G_2$-Instantons: Acknowledgement

 \section{Acknowledgement}

-I would like to thank my supervisor Derek Harland for his guidance on this project.
-I am grateful for his patience, insight and for giving me the opportunity to work on such a stimulating project.
-I also wish to thank the members of the geometry and analysis groups at Leeds for many helpful conversations.
-Finally I thank the anonymous referee for numerous comments and suggestions which greatly improved an earlier version of this paper.
+This research was carried out at the University of Leeds, under Engineering and Physical Sciences Research Council (EPSRC) grant 1801930.
+I would like to thank EPSRC for providing the opportunity to carry out such a stimulating project, and to thank the university for providing the platform from which to do so.
+Special thanks must go to my supervisor Derek Harland for his guidance and expertise on this project.
+Finally, I thank the anonymous referee for numerous comments and suggestions which greatly improved an earlier version of this paper.